cuff-links/mongo/Using-Golden-Data-test-framework.md

 # How to diff test results from a non-workstation test run

 ## In order to bulk diff the results:
-1. find the failed test(s) and/or result output locations from test log.
+1. Parse the test log to find the root output locations where expected and actual output files were written.
 2. Then compare the folders to see the differences for tests that failed.

 **Example: (linux/macOS)**

-To obtain the expected and actual output folders:
 ```
+# Show the test run expected and actual folders:
 $> cat test.log | grep "^{" | jq -s -c -r '.[] | select(.id == 6273501 ) | .attr.expectedOutputRoot + " " +.attr.actualOutputRoot ' | sort | uniq
+# Run the recursive diff
+$> diff -ruN --unidirectional-new-file --color=always <expected_root> <actual_root>
 ```

 ## In order to pair-wise compare outputs for test that failed.

-Find all expected and actual outputs of tests that have failed
+Parse logs and find the the expected and actual outputs for each failed test.

+**Example: (linux/macOS)**
 ```
+#Find all expected and actual outputs of tests that have failed
 $> cat test.log | grep "^{" | jq -s '.[] | select(.id == 6273501 ) | .attr.testPath,.attr.expectedOutput,.attr.actualOutput'
 ```